-Optional extra: The caving tour is included in the price in April and May.
-But from June 1st, the caving tour to Vatnshellir cave is optional (see price in booking engine).
+Optional extra: (Recommended) The caving tour to Vatnshellir cave is optional (see price in booking engine).
 For those who do not book the caving tour, you can take a short walk around the area with your guide.

 Not included: Lunch (We stop at a local restaurant/diner)

 Bring with you: Warm clothes, sturdy shoes.
 A camera is also a good idea.
 You can rent hiking shoes and waterproof clothing in the booking engine.

 If you are staying downtown Reykjavik please read this information about pickup.

 The tour begins with collection from your hotel in Reykjavik and progress west towards Snaefellsness peninsula, following a scenic route of dramatic landscapes.
 We will make a short stop in Borgarnes for refreshments, allowing you to pick up supplies for the day ahead.